Joshakeats/Uruz/EVOLUTION.md

 ## Phase 2: Integrated System Demonstration

-Building upon the successful validation of core nitinol actuation in Phase 1, this phase focuses on the preliminary integration of the Cyberlimb's primary systems.
+Building upon the successful validation of core nitinol actuation in Phase 1, this phase focuses on the preliminary integration of the Uruz's primary systems.
 The goal is to demonstrate basic functional synergy between the biomimetic musculature, the fluidic thermal regulation, and nascent sensory feedback within a more controlled, isolated joint or small segment.

 **Key Objectives:**